Extract and Display Images with Text from Folder using ASP.NET – C# and VB.NET

 Display Images from Folder

-Be advised, we are not adding text with image, but displaying the text below the image and spread it horizontally on the browser.
+Please note, we are not adding text with image, but displaying the text below the image and spread it horizontally on the browser.

-On the web page, we will add a DIV element that will serve as a container.
-Later from code behind using C# or Vb.Net, we will add images and text dynamically.
+On our web page, we will add a DIV element that will serve as a container.
+Later from code behind using C# or VB.NET, we will add images and text dynamically.
 All our images are stored in a folder, we don’t know how many.
 Therefore, we need to get the list of files from the folder, set condition to check if it is an image file.
 Once confirmed it is an image file, we will create an object of HtmlImage class to display the extracted images.

 To add a text below each image, we will use HtmlGenericControl class.
 It provides us with necessary methods to add style and other attributes to the elements, dynamically.
 Finally, we will add the images with the text to the parent container.